 Find more information by using the Property Assessment & Tax Tool found on the Property Tax page.
 This easy-to-use tax tool also allows you review market area and neighbourhood assessments similar to yours.

 How does the City assess residential properties?

 The City uses a sales comparison approach to develop assessment models.
 This assessment approach requires that all relevant sales within a neighborhood are considered as of a legislated base date.
 The models are applied to all properties within a neighborhood so that similar properties will have similar values.

 What factors may influence the assessment of my residential property?

 For residential assessment, some of the factors used to determine the value include location or neighbourhood of the property, lot size, living area, quality of construction and age.
-These factors do not increase or decrease your residential property’s assessed value: plumbing details, decks or landscaping, a back lane or broad-based influences such as aircraft noise.
-For more information on how your residential assessment is calculated, check out our informative video, Understanding Residential Property Assessment on saskatoon.ca/assessment.
+The following factors do not increase or decrease your residential property’s assessed value: plumbing details, decks or landscaping, a back lane or broad-based influences such as aircraft noise.
+For more information on how residential assessments are calculated, check out our informative video, Understanding Residential Property Assessment

 How does the City assess commercial properties?